rodrigoaraujo9/mugen/README.md

 - polyphonic playing
 - switching sound character while notes are held
 - adsr manipulation (hardcoded to amp)
+- displaying in real time which keys are being played

 ## Available waveforms